Fact check: Are Tigers eating elephants in Corbett National Park?

 21 elephants

-Out of 21 elephant deaths, the study attributes 13 (60%) to attacks by tigers, mostly on young elephants.
+Out of 21 elephant deaths, the study attributes 13 (60 per cent) to attacks by tigers, mostly on young elephants.
 It suggests that this may be happening because hunting an elephant requires less energy than hunting a sambar or a cheetal, and because an elephant provides a larger quantity of food.
 "It was also reported that even in cases where elephants were killed in infighting, tigers were found eating their body parts," the study said.

 Of the remaining elephants, most were killed while fighting over mating, the report said.